How do you Say Happy Birthday in Latin and 20 Other Languages?

 Latin Language

 Romans and other cultures use the Latin language to wish birthdays.
-In the Latin Language, Happy birthday is Felix Natalis.
+In the Latin Language, Happy Birthday is Felix Natalis.
 Another way of saying happy birthday or singing a happy birthday song is Felicem Natalem Diem.
 Which means I wish you a happy birthday.
 The quinceañera tradition is the oldest birthday tradition in Latin America.
 In Latin American countries, wealthy families announced quinceañeras in the newspapers to publicize their extravagant celebrations.

 In ancient Rome, there were at least three types of details.
 These songs and gifts were nothing like the gifts and pieces we know today.
 People casually said Natalis Tibi with or without adding a happy to it.

 It is a huge trend to wish birthdays and sing happy birthday songs.
 Different cultures celebrate birthdays with utmost importance.
 American birthday parties and Mexican birthday parties are both extravagant.
 Both place importance on the grand celebration.
-There are some birthday rituals at a primary birthday party like cutting the birthday cake, singing the birthday songs in their native tongue, etc. Everybody knows the most common birthday song is ‘Happy birthday to you.
+There are some birthday rituals at a primary birthday party like cutting the birthday cake, singing the birthday songs in their native tongue, etc. Everybody knows the most common birthday song is ‘Happy Birthday to you.
 Known by native speakers and English speakers as the American birthday song, it is very famous.
 At every birthday feast, you can listen to this song.

 American Culture and Birthdays